al2f's website / Just another blog in the 'Verse

 mvi

+Have not used in a while.
 A collection of scripts allowing to use the mpv video player as an image viewer.

 Art/Image Editing